Solar for Your Business

 Consult your tax professional to learn how tax credits and rules may apply to you.
 This information does not constitute tax advice and cannot be used to avoid tax penalties.

-Federal Energy Tax Credit: Covers 30 percent of the cost of a solar electric system.
+Federal Investment Tax Credit: Covers 30 percent of the cost of a solar electric system.
 View requirements and information on how to claim the tax credit.

 Federal Accelerated Depreciation: Allows businesses to depreciate the cost of a solar electric system following the Modified Accelerated Cost Recovery System.
 This can provide a tax deduction benefit that offsets up to 25 percent of the cost.
 View the depreciation schedule.